deepinsight/insightface/web-demos/swapping_discord/README.md

-# Use Midjourney and InsightFaceSwap Bot to create personalized portrait.
+# Using Midjourney and InsightFaceSwap Bot to create a personalized portrait

-For over 99% of people, using Midjourney to create your own photos is not feasible unless you're a famous celebrity with thousands or millions of photos online.
+For over 99% of people, using Midjourney to create your own portraits is not feasible unless you're a famous celebrity with thousands or millions of photos online.
 But now, with the InsightFaceSwap Discord bot, you can accomplish this task easily with just a few steps.

 <div align="left">
 <img src="https://raw.githubusercontent.com/nttstar/insightface-resources/master/images/swaptu0.jpg" width="800"/>